-House Water Infrastructure Bill Includes Critical Harbor Maintenance Trust Fund Fix05 Jul 2016, Posted in Blog Posts
+House Water Infrastructure Bill Includes Critical Harbor Maintenance Trust Fund Fix05 Jul 2016, Posted in All Posts, Blog Posts

 On May 25, the U.S. House of Representatives’ (House) Committee on Transportation and Infrastructure (T&I Committee) passed The Water Resources Development Act of 2016.
 The T&I Committee’s bill summary highlights many of the bill’s provisions, including: